Psalm 40, 2025

 There are no ‘good witches’.
 This is one of the lies that permeates our culture.
 We all see these fictitious characters in movies and TV shows doing good things for people or cleaning their house with a twitch of their nose.

 No one can be a ‘good witch’ because there are two major supernatural forces in our world – good versus evil, God versus Satan.
-God is very clear in his Word that witches do not get any power they have from him.
-God does not speak through Ouija boards or seances – he speaks through his Word.
-So that leaves just one place where witches or any of these things can get their supernatural power – Satan.
+God is very clear in his Word that witches and mediums do not get any power they have from him.
+God does not speak through Ouija boards or seances or cards- he speaks through his Word.
+So that leaves just one place where witches or mediums or wizards can get their supernatural power – Satan.
 And Satan is never good.

 Satan is the great Deceiver and the Father of Lies.
 He can make something bad look like it’s okay.
 He can twist the truth just slightly to make it a very convincing lie.
 He can use something that looks good to bring about a bad result.
 Make no mistake – evil intentions lie under everything Satan does.